CCooper92/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+In the return statement when its calling the empty function.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+the same is that its always a random number, and the difference is will be a different number

 c.
 What is the lexical scope of `newRoll`?
+Its defined inside a function that in another function.

 ### Task 3 - Stretch Goals